by Trevor Waddington, Founder & President, Truth Tree

 You’ve got a new inquiry! 😁

-Whether you’re a big school or a hidden gem, we all get excited when a family show’s an interest in our school.
+Whether you’re a big school or a hidden gem, we all get excited when a family is interested in our school.

-Your next move should always be some form of personal outreach.
-I don’t care how large and in charge you are; it needs to be personal.
+Your next move should always be a personal outreach, I don’t care how large and in charge you are.

-After your outreach, it’s time to trigger the email drip campaign.
+After your personal outreach, it’s time to trigger the drip campaign you’ve worked on or are working so hard to curate.

 What is a Drip Campaign?

 It’s called a “drip” because, just like a leaky faucet, you can expect a slow and steady sequence over a period of time.
-(Also, like a leaky faucet, email drips can get annoying).
-That’s why the right combination of timing, content, and CTAs (“Calls To Action”–a compelling and clear “next step”) will help you develop a drip that rocks.
+(Sometimes, email drips can get annoying, just like a leaky faucet.)

 What is the Goal of a Drip Campaign?

-But the journey from consideration to signing an enrollment contract is a long one for families.
-Therefore, you should consider multiple drip campaigns based on where the user is in the admissions funnel.
+Of course, as an admarcommer, your ultimate goal is to enroll new students.
+However, the journey from consideration to signing an enrollment contract is long for families.
+Therefore, you should consider multiple drip campaigns based on where the user is in the funnel.

 For this blog, we will create a top-of-funnel drip after the user (presumably a parent) has inquired.